 • Assist with grant writing and review when applicable and appropriate.

-• Participate in the following regular meetings: Monthly nbCC Forums, MLK Day of Service Committee, and regular staff and supervisory meetings.
+• Participate in the following regular meetings: Monthly nbCC Forums, Rx Heroin, Youth Prevention, and regular staff and supervisory meetings.

 • Other administrative duties as assigned.